1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ## - Technology stack to be used

-MemeFlate is a multi layered project and pulls from many open source libabries to build its tokens utilities and Dapps, react/react.js is used to tie together our solidity smartcontracts along with Chainlink Vrf v2 and keepers protocol integrated in to Gaming and NFT-staking, NFTs have also been integrated with XP.network cross chain bridge techonolgy, allowing users to tranfer the projects NFT collection to and from multiple chains/networks inlcuding VeChain.
+MemeFlate is a multi layered project and pulls from many open source libabries to build its tokens utilities and Dapps, react/react.js is used to tie together our solidity smartcontracts along with Chainlinks Vrf v2 and keepers protocols integrated in to Gaming and NFT-staking, NFTs have also been integrated with XP.network cross chain bridge techonolgy, allowing users to tranfer the projects NFT collection to and from multiple chains/networks inlcuding VeChain.

 ## - Documentation of core components, protocols, architecture, etc. to be deployed